-What Goes Into Car Insurance Premiums
+What Goes Into Auto Insurance Premiums

-Top Factors that Influence Car Insurance Premiums
+Top Factors that Influence Auto Insurance Premiums

 1. Your Age and Gender

-It’s no surprise that younger drivers are subjected to higher insurance rates.
+It’s no surprise that younger drivers are subjected to higher auto insurance rates.
 Their lack of experience behind the wheel makes them statistically more likely to be involved in incidents that require insurance assistance.
 As a result, carriers try to balance the risk with higher premiums.

 In terms of gender, women are statistically less likely to be involved in accidents, so they may enjoy slightly smaller insurance premiums.